New protest amid Donald Trump's arrival over golf plan

 The latest twist came as Mr Trump flew in to Aberdeen to talk about his controversial seaside golf resort plan at Menie.

-The American tycoon revealed the total cost of the project was likely to be nearer £750m, and announced the beach where the course is to be built would be named the Great Dunes of Scotland.'A masterpiece'
+The American tycoon revealed the total cost of the project was likely to be nearer £750m, and announced the beach where the course is to be built would be named the Great Dunes of Scotland.

 He wants to create the "world's greatest golf course" in Aberdeenshire.